Densf2/testing-pizza-app/README.md

 For drizzle needs settings for db seed and connection, for manual setting env variable run the command: export DATABASE_URL="URL_GET_AFTER_COMMAND_DOCKER-COMPOSE"

-Data storage based on PostgreSQL, and opeares with drizzle.
+Data storage based on PostgreSQL, and opearates with drizzle.
 For usage DB without installing and configuring on local machine - use the docker.
 In the root of the project defined file docker-compose.yml. \
 For starting db instance run the command:
 `docker-compose up -d` \
 Stop the db with command: